SereenHanandeh/MstartStore/README.md

-# 🧾 MSTART Hiring Task - Customer Orders Management System
+# 🧾 Customer Orders Management System

 This project is a full-stack web application built to fulfill the MSTART hiring task requirements.
 It includes a RESTful API and a responsive admin/customer web interface.
 The system manages customers, products, and orders, with admin functionalities and multi-language support (English & Arabic).